-The Weldmatic 200i has been designed to be used with consumable wires in the range from 0.6mm to 0.9mm diameter.
+The Weldmatic has been designed to be used with consumable wires of different diameter.
 The smaller wire sizes are used when welding at lower currents, such as sheet-metal applications.
 Increasing the wire diameter permits higher welding currents to be selected.